CClar/WriteRight/README.md

 Player can type the word on closest enemy to destroy enemy - done

-Words are random from an array
+Words are random from an array - done

 Words are pulled from an external file